It’s a big ocean out there and learning saltwater fly fishing can be hard. These tips will get fish in your net quickly!

 Make sure you always know where your line is – don’t stand on it accidentally or allow it to become tangled on the floor of the boat.
 You will be kicking yourself for it when you spot (and miss) a trophy-worthy whopper of a fish.

 Communicate With Your Guide

-If you’re fishing with a guide, establish a good communication back and forth between you.
+If you’re fishing with a guide, establish good communication back and forth between you.
 Your guide will be your best asset, helping you to locate and hook more fish.
 As soon as your guide alerts you to a fish, cast in that area rather than standing around trying to spot the fish yourself.
 Trust your guide’s knowledge and experience and work together as a team.

 Guides have the knack of spotting many a fish that you might miss, as they have spent the time out there honing their skills and instincts.
 Even more importantly, your guide will often have the vantage point and a better view out over the waters too.
-You’ll have way more success by doing this than by trying to do everything yourself.
+You will have way more success by doing this than by trying to do everything yourself.